• Skip to main content

 • Donate

-Professional Fellow
+Encrantz Professional Fellow

 The Hawai’i Performing Arts Festival is a training program that provides the necessary tools for young, aspiring singers.
 The opportunity to hone one’s craft on the Big Island is something magical!
 Being a part of the Hawai’i Performing Arts Festival was an experience of a lifetime for me: I made long lasting friendships, relationships with mentors and now colleagues, got to prepare and perform an opera role with orchestra all while being fully immersed in the beautiful Hawaiian culture and aloha spirit.